ibmverse/verse-developer/_reference/reference.md

 A generic extension point defined by appregistry.

-On Verse UI, we can contribute the simple links on all of supported paths.
+On Verse UI, we can contribute the simple links on all of the supported paths.

 Many services may wish applications to have the ability to contribute simple links to parts of the UI.